 Genetics are like class A drugs; they had their media boom in the 80s but now they’re stronger than ever.
 Genetics is still a buzz word today.
 Everything you do, think and feel can be related to your genome apparently.
 In a failing relationship the cliched phrase, ‘It’s not me, it’s you,’ could easily be turned into, ‘It’s not me, it’s my genes,’ to describe your failures or even bad behaviour.
 Thus, genes are often misused as the best creditable explanation and fall guy for lots of psychology enigmas and black holes in academic knowledge.

-At the beginning of my psychology journey to create a new, more effective solution to modern mental health problems, called EMA (earthborn meta-animation), I too was partially swayed towards the media standpoint that genetics were the be all and end all of the mind.
+At the beginning of my psychology journey to create a new, more effective solution to modern mental health problems, called EMA (earthborn meta-animation), I too was partially swayed towards the media standpoint that genetics was the be-all and end-all of the mind.

-Genetics are nowhere near as important as default clinical and media psychologists would have us believe.
+Genetics are nowhere near as important as default clinical and media psychologists would have us believe – see CRISPR/Cas9 gene editing, for instance.
 If the academic world reveres and studies outdated theories which never worked in the first place, then how can they hope to find the truth?
 Thankfully, a few psychologists do have their thinking caps on.

 Secondly, any significant human evolutionary changes take about 10,000–12,000 years, yet suddenly everyone has become ‘genetically’ mentally ill at an alarmingly increased rate.
 Finally, studies of numerous different remote tribes across many continents over the last 150 years show us how dramatically our coercive society produces a negative mindset.
 Most of these indigenous tribes from all continents had never heard of mental illness and don’t even have a word for it, yet scientifically they have the same genes as us.